Leonard Miller (basketball): Recruiting

 Miller was considered a five-star recruit by Rivals and was ranked as the 2nd ranked prospect by On3.com despite playing in Canada with On3 ranking him first with the highest upside in the recruiting class.
 On May 31, 2022, he announced that he would pursue professional options instead of playing college basketball.

 Professional career

 NBA G League Ignite (2022–2023)

 On September 7, 2022, Miller signed a contract with the NBA G League Ignite.
 He was named to the G League's inaugural Next Up Game for the 2022–23 season.

-Minnesota Timberwolves / Iowa Wolves (2023–present)
+Minnesota Timberwolves (2023–2026)

 Miller was drafted in the second round of the 2023 NBA draft with the 33rd overall pick by the San Antonio Spurs.
 He was then traded to the Minnesota Timberwolves on draft night.
 He made his summer league debut in Las Vegas on July 7, 2023.
 The Timberwolves announced they had signed Miller to a contract on July 9 of that year.
+Miller made 17 appearances for Minnesota during his rookie campaign, posting averages of 1.7 points, 1.2 rebounds, and 0.5 assists.

-Throughout his rookie and sophomore seasons, he has been assigned several times to the Iowa Wolves.
+Miller played in 13 games for the Timberwolves during the 2024–25 NBA season, averaging 1.5 points and 0.8 rebounds.
+Throughout his rookie and sophomore seasons, he was assigned several times to the Iowa Wolves.
+Miller made 19 appearances for Minnesota in the 2025–26 NBA season, logging averages of 2.3 points, 1.3 rebounds, and 0.3 assists.

+Chicago Bulls (2026–present)

+On February 5, 2026, Miller, Rob Dillingham, and four second-round picks were traded to the Chicago Bulls in exchange for Ayo Dosunmu and Julian Philips.